bazz1tv/mednafen-graffiti/README.md

 Building
 ========

-Build Graffiti the same way as you would normally build mednafen.
-If you're unsure, it's probably with the following commands from the project directory:
+When building directly from git, run the following commands from the project directory:

 ```
+aclocal -I .; autoconf; automake --add-missing -c
 ./configure
 make
 sudo make install